AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/segmentation/custom-segmentation.md

 >
 >Formula fields cannot be used within your rules and will not appear in the picklist.
 Because formulas calculate in the background and do not modify a record, [!DNL Marketo Measure] cannot detect whether a record fits a rule or not.

-* The Value option is not a drop down and its value must be entered manually.
+* The [!UICONTROL Value] option is not a drop down and its value must be entered manually.
 Be sure to check the values in your Salesforce org
 * Repeat this process for the Opportunities segment rules
 * The "Other" category is a default segment that will capture any undefined Touchpoints.
 You can change the default segment's name
 * Click the trashcan icon to delete a whole category or an individual rule within a category.
 Alternatively, click the pencil icon to edit the category or rule
-* You'll notice that you have a "Save" button and a "Save and Process" button.
+* You'll notice that you have a "[!UICONTROL Save]" button and a "Save and Process" button.
 Use the Save button to save your work and changes over time.
 Use the Save and Process button ONLY once you have made sure that:

    * Your mapping is accurate
    * You added all the segments you want to track within a category
    * The Save and Process button triggers [!DNL Marketo Measure] to sync all your Touchpoints and apply the new information you added.
 This process takes 7 days and rules cannot be changed during this period

 **_Additional Notes:_**